kazkojima/colorlight-i5-tips/README.md

 netboot works with it, though a few tips are needed.

 B50612D datasheet says that the pin 41 of the chip PHYA[0] determines the PHY Address of B50612D.
-It seems that the chip connected to ETH2_* connecter pins has PHYA[0] = 0 and the LiteX ether MAC works with this PHY.
-ATM, the platform file defines this chip as the 2nd ether so as to match the connector pins.
+It seems that the chip connected to ETH2_* connecter pins has PHYA[0] = 0 and the LiteX ether MAC works with this PHY. ~~ATM, the platform file defines this chip as the 2nd ether so as to match the connector pins.~~ The order of the two PHYs is swapped with the naming of the connectors on the board so to match with the configuration of their PHYA[0] pins.
+The default is "--eth-phy 0".

-The build option "--eth-phy 1"will make ETH2_* pins the working ethernet port.
+~~The build option "--eth-phy 1" will make ETH2_* pins the working ethernet port.~~

 ```
-$ ./colorlight_i5.py --integrated-rom-size 0xc000 --l2-size 2048 --with-sdcard --with-ethernet --eth-phy 1
+$ ./colorlight_i5.py --integrated-rom-size 0xc000 --l2-size 2048 --with-sdcard --with-ethernet
 ```

 One another tip to get Ethernet working on your ColorLite i5.